Understanding the Parts of a Paraglider

 Paragliding Harness

-The risers are attached onto the harness where the pilot and any tandem passengers are seated.
+The risers are attached to the harness where the pilot and any tandem passengers are seated.
 Contrary to common assumptions about paragliding, these harnesses are actually often designed to be quite comfortable.
 While there are straps to keep the pilot secure, the harness is a soft and supportive chair that makes gliding even more enjoyable.

 Safety Equipment